UPDATE 12/1/20: Tailwind Tribes changed their name to Tailwind Communities.

 You can also alter the description of the Pin or select a custom day and time to schedule the pins, but those are more advanced options I won’t get into in this post.

 For now, just select the boards you want to add the Pin and click the green “Add to Queue” button.
 Simple as that!

-Explode Your Website Traffic with Tailwind Tribes
+Grow Your Website Traffic with Tailwind Communities

 I began using Tribes in January 2017, when Tribes was still in beta.

 My blog was just a couple weeks old, so I wasn’t expecting much.